thiswillbeyourgithub/Clozolkor/README.md

 * The .js extension of the template files is there only to help with syntax highlighting while editing the files, it's more accurately html containing `<script>` parts.

 * I try to stay on the latest **stable** anki version (currently 2.1.44).
 I also make sure the version works on `AnkiDroid` as it it what I use, and I tend use the latest stable release.
-I don't usually test it on windows, macOS or iOS, and am counting on your feedbacks for this.
+I don't usually test it on windows, macOS or iOS, and am counting on your feedbacks for this. **I had the opportunity to test it on 2.1.49 and it works fine.**.

 * The shortcuts and many more things can be edited in the template, inside the script.